TransposeData/docs/docs/rest/token-api/routes/transfers_by_contract_address.md

 # Get Transfers by Contract Address

 This endpoint returns all [Token Transfers](../models/token_transfer_model.md) that occurred within the given date range for a given token, identified by a contract address (supports pagination).
-Supported chains: `ethereum`, `polygon`.
+Supported chains: `ethereum`, `polygon`, `goerli`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |